Polycystic ovary syndrome (PCOS)

 -

 Insulin resistance.
-Insulin is a hormone that the pancreas makes.
-It allows cells to use sugar, your body's primary energy supply.
-If cells become resistant to the action of insulin, then blood sugar levels can go up.
-This can cause your body to make more insulin to try to bring down the blood sugar level.
+In PCOS, your body may not respond well to insulin.
+Insulin is a hormone made in the pancreas.
+It allows cells to use sugar, your body's main source of energy.
+If cells don't respond to insulin the way they typically would, blood sugar levels go up.
+Your body then makes more insulin to try to bring blood sugar levels down.

-One sign of insulin resistance is dark, velvety patches of skin on the lower part of the neck, armpits, groin or under the breasts.
-A bigger appetite and weight gain may be other signs.
+One symptom of insulin resistance is dark, velvety patches of skin on the lower part of the neck, armpits, groin or under the breasts.
+Feeling hungrier than usual and weight gain may be other symptoms.

-- Heredity.
-Research suggests that certain genes might be linked to PCOS.
-Having a family history of PCOS may play a role in developing the condition.
+- Genes.
+Some research shows that certain genes might be linked to PCOS.
+Having a family history of PCOS may mean you're more likely to have it.

 Complications

-- Metabolic syndrome — a cluster of conditions including high blood pressure, high blood sugar, and unhealthy cholesterol or triglyceride levels that significantly increase your risk of heart and blood vessel (cardiovascular) disease
+- Metabolic syndrome.
+Metabolic syndrome is a group of health issues that often happen together.
+Metabolic syndrome can include high blood pressure, high fasting blood sugar, and unhealthy cholesterol or fats in your blood.
+These fats are called triglycerides.
+Having these can significantly increase your risk of heart disease and blood vessel issues.

-Obesity commonly occurs with PCOS and can worsen complications of the disorder.
+Obesity is common in people with PCOS and can make complications worse.

 Diagnosis

-There's no single test to specifically diagnose polycystic ovary syndrome (PCOS).
-Your health care provider is likely to start with a discussion of your symptoms, medications and any other medical conditions.
-Your provider also may ask about your menstrual periods and any weight changes.
-A physical exam includes checking for signs of excess hair growth, insulin resistance and acne.
+There's no single test to diagnose polycystic ovary syndrome (PCOS).
+Your healthcare professional is likely to start by talking about your symptoms, medicines and other health issues.
+Your healthcare professional also may ask about your menstrual periods and any weight changes.
+A physical exam may be done.
+This includes checking for signs of male-pattern hair growth, insulin resistance and acne.

 - Pelvic exam.
-During a pelvic exam, your provider can check your reproductive organs for masses, growths or other changes.
+During a pelvic exam, your healthcare professional can check your reproductive organs for masses, growths or other changes.

 - Blood tests.
 Blood tests can measure hormone levels.
-This testing can exclude possible causes of menstrual problems or androgen excess that mimic PCOS.
-You might have other blood testing, such as fasting cholesterol and triglyceride levels.
-A glucose tolerance test can measure your body's response to sugar (glucose).
+These tests can help rule out other causes of health issues that may be mistaken for PCOS.
+You might have other blood tests, such as fasting cholesterol and triglyceride levels.
+A glucose test can measure how your body responds to sugar.

 - Ultrasound.
-An ultrasound can check the appearance of your ovaries and the thickness of the lining of your uterus.
-A wandlike device (transducer) is placed in your vagina.
-The transducer emits sound waves that are translated into images on a computer screen.
+An ultrasound can look at your ovaries and the thickness of the lining of your uterus.
+A wandlike device is placed in your vagina.
+The device uses sound waves to create images on a computer screen.

-If you have a diagnosis of PCOS, your provider might recommend more tests for complications.
+If you are diagnosed with PCOS, your healthcare professional might recommend more tests for complications.
 These tests can include:

 Treatment